hl7au/au-fhir-core/input/pagecontent/general-guidance.md

    * define support for business identifiers e.g. [AU Core Patient](StructureDefinition-au-core-patient.html) defines support for IHI, Medicare Card Number, DVA Number
 * Type choices: types are restricted only where there is national agreement to restrict that usage in Australia.
 Unlike in AU Base, no additional Additionally, AU Base data type profiles suitable for usage for that particular element are added.
 * Must Support and Obligations: _Must Support_ or Obligation is not present as there is no assertion of required support for any of the elements profiled in this guide for a particular usage.
-* References: references are constrained to support validation in the following order of precedence:
+* References: references are constrained to the AU Core profile, or where not available, the AU Base profile (where it exists) to support validation
-  * AU Core profile where available
-  * AU Base profile
-  * core FHIR resource

 #### Actor Approach
+AU Core Actors are defined to describe the specific sets of functionality supported by systems that play a role in AU Core data exchange.
+Each actor is defined by:
+* an ActorDefiniition that includes reference to support expectations (narrative conformance requirements and capability statements)
+* a capability statement that describes the requirements for the system and resource support

 #### Capability Statement Approach
+AU Core Capability Statements are defined to describe the specific capabilities of a system when playing a particular role (i.e. actor) and includes the complete list of FHIR profiles, RESTful operations, and search parameters supported by that actor.

+AU Core Capability Statements are defined as open, i.e. allowing additional resources, profiles, operations, and search parameters to be defined.

 ### SNOMED CT Australian (SNOMED CT-AU) Edition
 For guidance on SNOMED CT-AU in FHIR, see the guidance defined in AU Base [SNOMED CT Australian Edition](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#snomed-ct-australian-edition).